amida-tech/orange-api/README.md

 ### Launching load test using Locust

-Navigate inside the directory that holds the orange-api repository and contains the file `locustfile.py`
+On the remote machine, navigate inside the directory that holds the orange-api repository and contains the file `locustfile.py`

 Launch locust
 `locust -f locustfile.py -H "http://localhost:5000/v1"`

+### Viewing Locust web interface

+Now, on your local machine:

 Point your browser to http://127.0.0.1:8089/